Luzifer/twitch-bot/wiki/Home.md

     # Disable message using templating, must yield string `true` to disable the automated message
     disable_on_template: '{{ ne .myvariable true }}'

+# List of rules.
+See documentation for details or use web-interface
+# to configure.
 rules: # See below for examples

   - actions: # Array of actions to take when this rule matches